Personal tools

 • Linear regression: Linear regression is one of the fundamental algorithms in machine learning.
 It's based on simple mathematics and works on the principle of formula of a straight line, mathematically denoted as y = mx + c.

-- The Ten ML Disciplines
+- The Ten Main ML Disciplines

 Machine learning (ML) is a type of artificial intelligence (AI) that focuses on building computer systems that learn from data.
 ML encompasses a broad range of techniques that enable software applications to improve their performance over time.